Kenai Peninsula Transportation

-Hop on board the all-season Missing Lynx, a vessel bound for whatever Seward Ocean Excursion suits your fancy.
+Hop on board the all-season Missing Lynx and Lost Lynx, the vessels bound for whatever Seward Ocean Excursion suits your fancy.
 Want to whale watch, see glaciers, go bird watching or just check out hidden coves?
 Captains Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
 No matter the season, you can always catch some excitement in Resurrection Bay!

 Intimate catamaran cruises into Kenai Fjords National Park from Seward for just 22 passengers, or up to 30 on private charters.
 Cruise through Resurrection Bay, keeping an eye out for humpback whales, orca whales (killer whales), puffins, Steller sea lions, Dall’s porpoise, harbor seals, and a large variety of bird species.
 Then make your way into the national park, and stop at the face of a tidewater glacier.
 You’ll enjoy a delicious lunch ...more

 Air Taxis & Charters